 The initial setup described in this guide can probably be done in a day or less.
 More time will be required for additional customizations and planning related to localized needs, document extraction and indexing, regulatory approval, etc.

 A Linux/Unix based server is suggested for installing the application server and for hosting the indexing services.
 No specific type of storage is required, but in general the server should be connected to the highest speed storage available.
 EMERSE performs a lot of disk reads to retrieve the documents, so read performance is important.
 We have conducted some experiments using SSD storage and have found it to provide nearly a two-fold increase in system performance for EMERSE, most noticeably in the area where all documents are retrieved and highlighted for a pre-defined set of patients.

 EMERSE doesn’t place great demand on the Oracle database, so a relatively small server can be used with 10-50 GB of storage allocated for user tablespaces.
-While no longer up-to-date, at one point at Michigan Medicine we are using only 8 GB of space for production EMERSE with 600+ users and 5 years of data (audit logs, user settings, etc).
+While no longer up-to-date, at one point at Michigan Medicine we were using 8 GB of database space for production EMERSE with 600+ users and 5 years of data (audit logs, user settings, etc).

 Note that we are only using a VM to demonstrate the installation process.
 We do not recommend using this VM approach for a production-level installation.
 RHEL can be used at no cost for development purposes.
 To get started, download the DVD iso file at:

 |To download the DVD iso file you will need to set up an account with Redhat and accept the terms and conditions.|

 Download and install the VirtualBox* application locally, which can be found at: